MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_persistence_info.md

 A single bit that indicates that WHEA should not log an entry in the system event log for the error record.

+#### - Identifier

+An identifier that uniquely identifies the error record when it is stored in the platform's persistent data storage.
+The data type for this identifier is WHEA_ERROR_RECORD_ID.

+#### - Length

+The length, in bytes, of the error record when it is stored in the platform's persistent data storage.

 #### - Reserved

 Reserved for system use.
 This member must be zero.

+#### - Signature

+The signature of the error record when it is stored in the platform's persistent data storage.
+This member contains the value 'RE'.

 ## -remarks